Author: Dr. Jean-Paul Rodrigue

 2. Origin / Destination Matrices

 Each spatial interaction, as an analogy for a set of movements, is composed of a discrete origin/destination pair.
-Each pair can itself be represented as a cell in a matrix where rows are related to the locations (centroids) of origin, while columns are related to locations (centroids) of destination.
+Each pair can be represented as a cell in a matrix where rows are related to the locations (centroids) of origin, while columns are related to locations (centroids) of destination.
 Such a matrix is commonly known as an origin/destination matrix, or a spatial interaction matrix.

 In the O/D matrix, the sum of a row (Ti) represents the total outputs of a location (flows originating from), while the sum of a column (Tj) represents the total inputs (flows bound to) of a location.
 The summation of inputs is always equaling to the summation of outputs.
-Otherwise, there are movements that are coming from or going to outside the considered system.
+Otherwise, some movements are coming from or going outside the considered system.
 The sum of inputs or outputs gives the total flows taking place within the system (T).
-It is also possible to have O/D matrices according to the age group, income, gender, etc. Under such circumstances, they are labeled sub-matrices since they account for only a share of the total flows.
-If the sample is small and disaggregated it is possible to use a simple list of interactions instead of a matrix.
+It is also possible to have O/D matrices according to age group, income, gender, etc. Under such circumstances, they are labeled sub-matrices since they account for only a share of the total flows.
+If the sample is small and disaggregated, it is possible to use a simple list of interactions instead of a matrix.
 Still, an origin/destination matrix can be constructed out of this list.

 3. Spatial Interaction Models

-Spatial interaction models are usually the first two steps in the standard four step transportation / land use model as they estimate the spatial generation and distribution of trips.
-The basic assumption concerning many spatial interaction models is that flows are a function of the attributes of the locations of origin, the attributes of the locations of destination and the friction of distance between the concerning origins and the destinations.
+Spatial interaction models are usually the first two steps in the standard four step transportation / land use model, as they estimate the spatial generation and distribution of trips.
+The basic assumption concerning many spatial interaction models is that flows are a function of the attributes of the locations of origin, the attributes of the locations of destination, and the friction of distance between the concerning origins and the destinations.
 The general formulation of a spatial interaction model is as follows:

 - Vi : Attributes of the location of origin i.
-Variables often used to express these attributes are socio-economic in nature, such as population, number of jobs available, industrial output or any proxy of the level of economic activity such as gross domestic product.
+Variables often used to express these attributes are socio-economic in nature, such as population, number of jobs available, industrial output, or any proxy of the level of economic activity such as gross domestic product.

 - Sij : Attributes of separation between the location of origin i and the location of destination j.
-Also known as transport friction, friction of distance or impedance.
+Also known as transport friction, friction of distance, or impedance.
 Variables often used to express these attributes are distance, transport costs, or travel time.